MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 ---

-**Corporation Personnel:** Anyone holding the rank CL-0 to CL-5 within QLRC
+**Corporation Personnel:** Anyone holding the rank CL-0 to CL-3 within QLRC

-**Executive Personnel:** Anyone holding the rank CL-O within QLRC
+**Executive Personnel:** Anyone holding the rank CL-4 and above within QLRC

 **Research Personnel:** Anyone within the Department of Research